 Viewing the body’s structures through a scope is very different from seeing them exposed through a large incision.
 Failure to properly identify organs is the cause of many laparoscopic surgical errors.
 This can lead to perforated or punctured organs, nerve damage and damage to other structures.

 What’s Best for the Patient: Laparoscopic or Open Surgery?

 Not every patient or every procedure should be performed laparoscopically.
 Depending on the situation, the decision to perform a laparoscopic procedure rather than open surgery could constitute medical malpractice.
 Surgeons should also recognize when the laparoscopic technique needs to be abandoned in favor of an open surgery.

 If you believe you are the victim of a laparoscopic surgery error, please contact us to arrange a free initial consultation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.